BirjuVachhani/bext/README.md

 See [wiki](https://github.com/BirjuVachhani/bext/wiki) for more information on Extensions

 Please note that the library is still under development.
+Stable version of the library will be released soon.
+Stay toned!

 ## Available Extensions